 A UHR AP shall not allocate an RU or MRU in the secondary 160 MHz channel of a 320 MHz UHR MU PPDU or UHR TB PPDU to a 160 MHz operating non-AP UHR STA, if the 160 MHz operating non-AP UHR STA is not operating in the NPCA or DSO mode.

-[M196] The UHR AP shall follow the rules defined in 38.3.3.1 (Supported RU or MRU sizes in partial bandwidth DL and UL MU-MIMO) (#1200) for RU allocation of a UHR MU PPDU if it has received from each STA a EHT Capabilities element with the Partial Bandwidth DL MU-MIMO subfield in the EHT PHY Capabilities Information field set to 1.
+[M196] The UHR AP shall follow the rules defined in 38.3.3.1 (Supported RU or MRU sizes in partial bandwidth DL and UL MU-MIMO) (#1200) for RU allocation of a UHR MU PPDU if the AP has received from each recipient STA a EHT Capabilities element with the Partial Bandwidth DL MU-MIMO subfield in the EHT PHY Capabilities Information field set to 1.

 A UHR AP that transmits a UHR MU PPDU on the NPCA primary channel shall allocate an RU or MRU that use the NPCA primary channel as the reference primary channel if the UHR AP is operating in NPCA mode (see 37.11 Non-primary channel access (NPCA)).